aquila57/Visual-Random-Number-Tests/pxlrace/README.md

 Press 'q' or escape to quit the race, either during or after a race.

+The race has been slowed down by nanosleep(), so that it is easier to watch.
+Notice the optical illusion, where the column of pixels appear to be rotating in a counter clockwise direction.

 There are three versions of the race program in this directory, depending on which random number generator is being used.